mching/CHIS/src/AnalysisForPoster.md

 ```

 ```
-## Warning: duplicated levels in factors are deprecated
+## Warning: duplicated levels will not be allowed in factors anymore
 ```